Ernst II of Saxony: Background

 Ernest was the third child of Ernest, Elector of Saxony of Saxony (1441–1486) and his wife Elisabeth of Bavaria.
 He was a member of the House of Wettin and was the younger brother of Elector Frederick III "the Wise" of Saxony (1486–1525).
-While his brother was destined to succeed his father, Ernest was m,arked out for a religious career.
+While his brother was destined to succeed his father, Ernest was marked out for a religious career.
 The appointment of family members as bishop was part of the Wettin's policy of expanding their influence.
 The family issued written negotiations about his appointment with the cathedral chapter in Magdeburg, even when the incumbent archbishop, John of Palatinate-Simmern, was still alive.

 Postulation as Archbishop of Magdeburg

 After the death of the archbishop of Magdeburg in 1475, intensive negotiations began on the postulation of Ernest.
-The proposal of the Wettin family, however, met with some resistance from the cathedral chapter, as Ernest was only 11 years old at this time.
+The proposal of the Wettin family, however, was met with some resistance from the cathedral chapter, as Ernest was only 11 years old at this time.
 Nevertheless, the Wettin succeeded in January 1476 in obtaining the required two-thirds majority for Ernest's postulation.
 However, young Ernest satisfied none of the requirements for his appointment (minimum age of 30 years, ordination as priest, and a university education).
 It was, therefore, necessary to obtain a papal dispensation, which Pope Sixtus IV (1414–1484) provided in 1478, in exchange for a large sum of money.
 The dispensation confirmed Ernest's election and made him Prince-Archbishop of the Archbishopric of Magdeburg, which consisted of non-contiguous areas surrounding Magdeburg, Halle and Jüterbog.